fortenforge/e/_posts/2020-10-10-california-propositions.md

 Prop 24 modifies the CCPA but not in any straightforward way.
 Nobody really seems to know what to make of it (the California Democratic Party [declined](https://cademorg-media.s3.amazonaws.com/wp-content/uploads/2020/09/28204844/CDP-PropEnsorsements__Interactive.pdf) to endorse Prop 24 one way or the other).

 If the legislature wants to make these changes to the CCPA, they're free to do so.
-There's no need to do it via proposition.
+There's no need to do it via proposition. [↩](#prop-list)

 ## Proposition 25: Ending Cash Bail ✅